 Stand in front of a mirror and lift up your tongue.
 You will notice tissue underneath your tongue, which connects it to the floor of your mouth.
 Notice how you can move the unconnected portion of your tongue around, including sticking it out of your mouth and wriggling it around.
 You can also rub it over all of your teeth, as long as you are not tongue tied yourself.

-A tongue tied infant has the same construction, but the tissue under the tongue is connected too far toward the tip of the tongue.
+A newborn tongue tie has the same construction, but the tissue under the tongue is connected too far toward the tip of the tongue.
 In some cases, the tissue connects the very tip of the tongue down to the floor of the mouth.
 This tissue tends to be very short, preventing regular movement of the tongue.
 (A lip tie is similar, but instead of the tongue, it is the lip that is connected too far.)

 A baby with this condition may not be able to move their tongue around like you are able to do in the mirror.
 They may or may not be able to stick it out.
 The range of motion they can accomplish will depend on the extent of the tongue tie.
 In general, they are not easily able to stick their tongue beyond their gums, making it difficult to do anything that requires range of motion outside of the mouth.

 Why Are We Seeing An Increase in Tongue-Ties?

 There has probably been no actual increase in the number of tongue-ties.
 It is just an increase in breastfeeding awareness that has made it seem that way.

 Here is why: